fastly/ftw/docs/YAMLFormat.md

 **Version:** 0.1

-*note: The filename not the name specified in this parameter is used during test execution.
+*Note: The name specified here is used as part of the test execution name, in conjunction with the test_title.

 Tests Parameters
 ==================